Employee engagement should be a priority at every level of your business, but the drive to achieve real change needs to come from the top.

-Employee engagement is not just about satisfaction, but commitment
+Employee engagement is about satisfaction just as much as commitment

 It’s important to define exactly what engagement is.
 Employee satisfaction can be measured, but many businesses look to improve employee satisfaction without proactively improving employee engagement.
 For example, installing a ping pong table in the game room could make your employees happier and cause them to engage, but does it make them more likely to stay with the company or care more about their jobs?
 Not necessarily.